cal-itp/mobility-marketplace/content/pages/index.md

 title: First Stop
 hero:
   headline: A new home for modern, equitable, and accessible public transit innovations
+  text: >-
-  text: Welcome to The Transit Stop—Cal-ITP's one-stop resource—where
-    transportation providers can find device and service procurements and learn about new technology
+    Welcome to The Transit Stop—Cal-ITP's one-stop resource—where transportation providers can find device and service procurements and learn about new technology

+    Sign up to get updates in your inbox on our latest releases
   image: /assets/uploads/transit-stop-home.svg
   action: cqce87u
 actions: